best places to live in Fort Myers Florida

 Best Fort Myers Neighborhoods for Investors and Rentals

 Fort Myers as a buy-and-hold market depends on what you’re buying.
 Long-term rentals work in established neighborhoods with consistent tenants.
-Vacation rentals work in specific zones, with specific zoning, and with a real understanding of seasonal cash flow.
+Vacation rentals work in specific zones with a real understanding of seasonal cash flow.

 Vacation Rental Zones

-Fort Myers Beach, parts of Iona, and Cape Coral, which is technically a separate city.
-Cape Coral is the bigger vacation rental market by volume because of Gulf access canals and looser short-term rental rules.
+Fort Myers Beach, parts of Iona, and Cape Coral.
 The full breakdown is in Fort Myers vs Cape Coral 2026.

 Long-Term Rental Neighborhoods